copick/copick-catalog/gatsby/pages/about.md

 ---
 layout: page
-title: About
+title: About the copick catalog
 permalink: /about/
 ---

-This is a template catalog.
+This is the album catalog for copick.

+You can find the documentation on copick [here](https://copick.github.io/copick/).